Leeh-Santos/Pingpong-EVM-Blockchain-Storage/README.md

 - Returns a receipt with details about the transaction execution
 - Important for knowing if the transaction was successful or failed

-Once is backend finishes the transaction it returns the transaction hash, so you can verify at sepolia.etherscan
+Once is backend finishes the transaction, it returns the transaction hash, so you can verify at sepolia.etherscan later

 ![acabou!](images-rdme/tourended.png)